5.1.2: Future with "Will"

 - It will rain later this evening (probably).

-- I will attend the meeting. (possibly, not).
+- I will be able to attend the meeting. (definitely, not).

 - We will attend the conference next week (maybe).